top of page

 He is the coeditor of Apocalypse and the Millennium in the American Civil War Era, along with Zachary W. Dresser.
 This volume explores how Americans understood the future in an era of national crisis.

 Wright is an active practitioner of the digital humanities.
 He continues to direct the work of hundreds of historians through The American Yawp, a free and online, collaboratively produced American history textbook, which he co-edits with Joseph L. Locke.
-He is also the coeditor of The Abolition Seminar, a NEH-funded teaching resource for school teachers.
+He is also the coeditor of American Revolutions in the Digital Age, along with Nora Slonimsky and Mark Boonshoft.
+The anthology explores how digital tools can bring new insights into early American history and how a greater historical consciousness can better inform our digital present.

 Wright's historical research on slavery has involved him in the modern anti-human trafficking movement.
 He has been a board member of both Historians Against Slavery and the Children at Risk Institute.
 The former is an international collection of academics bringing historical consciousness to the fight against modern slavery, and the latter is a Texas-based organization engaged in research and advocacy on behalf of children.